SeanKilleen/seankilleen.github.io/_posts/2021-11-02-how-to-use-a-macro-to-shorten-link-text-in-google-sheets.md

 You'll repeat this process twice, one for each macro you want.

 * Open the Google Sheet
-* Click `Tools --> Macro --> Record Macro`
+* Click `Tools --> Macro --> Record Macro`:

 ![The dialog menu to record the macro]({{site.post-images}}/2021-google-sheet-macro/01_RecordMacro.png)

-* Save the Macro with a Name and keyboard shortcut
+* Save the Macro with a Name and keyboard shortcut:

 ![The dialog to save a macro]({{site.post-images}}/2021-google-sheet-macro/02_SaveMacroWithShortcut.png)

-* Click to edit the script
+* Click to edit the script:

 ![The notification that the script has been created, which allows edits]({{site.post-images}}/2021-google-sheet-macro/03_EditScript.png)